Sobikanth/api-conf-manage/README.md

 # api-conf-manage

-Hosts the backend components for conference management system
+Hosts the backend components for conference management system.
+Front end is in Development using ReactJS

 ## User Stories